theLaborInVain/Advanced-KDM-Manager/README.md

     # apt-get install -y nginx python3 python3-venv python3-dev supervisor
     $ source install.sh

+## Add your API key
+Create a file in the project root directory called `private.cfg`.
+Update the file:

+    [api]
+    key = YOUR_SECRET_API_KEY

+The server will run without an API key, though the application will mostly fail.
+Check the documentation for [the KDM API](https://github.com/toconnell/kdm-manager) for more information on API keys and how to use them.

 ## Run the dev server
     $ ./server.sh dev